cesarsotovalero/cesarsotovalero.github.io/_posts/2021-08-09-what-does-it-take-to-become-a-software-architect.md

 Programmers and software engineers are in high demand today.
 In particular, those programmers who [adapt to the new technological challenges and evolve their skills](https://www.cesarsotovalero.net/blog/hermit-programmers-are-dead.html) are more likely to grow professionally.
 A natural career path for experienced engineers to push forward their lifework is transitioning towards a software architect role.
-In a software project, the software architect is the person who has the authority to makes the technical decisions of its architecture and stay responsible for it.
+In a software project, the software architect is the person who has the authority to makes the technical decisions of its architecture and stay responsible for them.
-It doesn’t matter how big or small a software project is (or company); the software architect is a key person for the future of the project.
+It doesn't matter how big or small a software project is (or company); the software architect is a key person for the future of the project.
 Therefore, most architects are considered as valuable assets in most organizations, which implies holding generous salaries and enjoying a position of power there.
 This position requires a high level of **authority** and **responsibility**.
 In this post, I’m going to explain what these two words actually mean and discuss the necessary skills to become a competent software architect.